1. Home

 AI Agents from first message to repeat purchase

-Respond.io's AI Agents are not rule-based.
-They interpret intent and take actions — not just respond with text.
-Actions include updating contact fields, launching workflows, tagging contacts, and escalating to human agents with full conversation history preserved.
+AI agents can interpret intent and take actions (update fields, trigger workflows, escalate with context), while rule-based chatbots generally follow fixed decision trees and fall back when conversations go off-script.
+Respond.io's AI Agents are not rule-based — they interpret intent and take actions: updating contact fields, launching workflows, tagging contacts, and escalating to human agents with full conversation history preserved.

 This matters specifically for high-consideration B2C where customer queries aren't predictable.
 A rule-based bot defaults to fallback responses when the conversation goes off-script.
 Respond.io's AI Agents handle varied, unscripted inbound without falling back — qualifying intent, triggering the right next step, and routing only when human judgment is genuinely required.